 Expected reference cell keys ”x’ but got reference cell keys ‘y’.
 The wrap template was not installed.
 Make the reference cell keys match or use override and try again.

-In previous versions of ExcelWraps, you were not required to name cells that contained a function in the WrapLink family or their holder cells.
+In previous versions of ExcelWraps, you were not required to name cells that contained a function in the WrapLink family.
 When WrapCreator doesn’t find a cell name, it instead uses standard row/column cell references as field names for the database.
 This was meant to create flexibility but instead turned into a trap.

 If you insert new rows above, or new columns to the left of such a cell, its row/column references change, which also changes these automatic field names for the database.
 The new version of the wrap template will save the same fields under new names and become unable to read frozen wraps that use the previous field names.
 You may be thinking you could go back to the wrap template and assign names to these cells, it still doesn’t solve the problem for the wraps that have already been frozen.

 This problem does not appear when you use named cells that can be moved freely within the wrap since they always retain their original name.
-Always name your WrapLink cells and holder cells!
+Always name your WrapLink cells!

 The problem only appears when you insert rows above or columns to the left of the cells that are referenced in the error message.
 It may be possible to get around the problem by editing the wrap template spreadsheet, placing the new rows below and the new columns to the right of the cells that cause the problem so that they retain their old cell references.
 This will ensure that the new version of the wrap template will work also with the old data.